-What is a Data Selfie?
+What is a Data Portrait?

 You produce data in many ways including DNA, weblogs, Fitbit, blood tests, fMRI, heart monitors, microbiome, Google tracking, your digital photos or music, your business or non-profit, and so on.
 You can also combine your data with the data of others to create marriage portraits, or portraits with your partner(s), your pet(s), your children or the whole family.